TinyRickXD/ROK-K1627/27k6/ark.md

-# Ark of Osiris roles, guide and rules for K627
+# Ark of Osiris roles, guide and rules for 27K6

 > You can use locked commanders in osiris if you wish to utilize them and wanna be rally leader contact me via discord.

+## Discord Server: <a href="https://discord.gg/fjh5JWa">https://discord.gg/fjh5JWa</a>

 ---